pclubiitk/pclub-website/_posts/2025-10-31-concurrency-roadmap.md

 - CCIA: Sections 2.1.1 - 2.1.3 => [Using .join() practically](https://www.youtube.com/watch?v=wXBcwHwIt_I) => Section 2.1.4, 2.2, 2.3

-Joining threads is mostly for coordination, not necessirily parallelism or efficiency.
-There is a difference between referencing to a member function in a struct, and referencing to a free function.
-The name of a free-function decays to a pointer to the function, whereas the name of a member function does not strictly decay to it's pointer, since it is not well-defined without the object it is assosciated with, however `&` can be used to get the address of the member function.
+Joining threads is mostly for coordination, not necessarily parallelism or efficiency.
+There is a difference between referencing a member function in a struct, and referencing a free function.
+The name of a free-function decays to a pointer to the function, whereas the name of a member function does not strictly decay to it's pointer, since it is not well-defined without the object it is associated with, however `&` can be used to get the address of the member function.

 <div id='id-Assignment1b'></div>
 ## Assignment 1 (b)